BIGBENBRAWLER/Norrel_BlueStampPortfolio/index.md

 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+- What needs to be completed before your final milestone -->
 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="1481" height="697" src="https://www.youtube.com/embed/634PnCNzBaU" title="Norrel A. First Milestone" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project-->
+My project is the Gesture Controlled Robot.
+I chose this project as its unique method of input piqued my interest.
+I've finished assembling the hardware for both the car and the glove.
+I also connected the Bluetooth modules together through following a series of tutorials.
+The first challenge I encountered was a confusing plethora of tutorials offering me different ways to connect the H-bridge motor driver to the Arduino UNO.
+I ended up rewiring my setup twice bec

 # Starter Project Milestone